thebrainygeek/plagiarism/docs/final.md

 * 3D space issue might be critical if the structure is huge

 The advantages of the Nearest Neighbour algorithm are as follows:

 * Much more efficent than random and Dijkstra's algorithm
-* No 3D space issue so it could
+* No 3D space issue so it could work efficently
 * Running time is shorter than Nearest Neighbor algorithm

 Thd disadvantages are as follows:

-* 3D space issue might be critical if the structure is huge
+*